 ALSO READMotherson Sumi March-quarter profit rises 20 percent, beats estimates Motherson Sumi first-quarter profit falls 21 percent, misses estimates Motherson Sumi Systems Q4 net profit up 20 pc at Rs 705.86 cr Motherson Sumi Q3 net profit up 28.24% at Rs 547.32 cr Motherson Sumi Systems gains after decent Q4 results

+In Hungary and the USA, SMP is nearing the scheduled customer launch dates with two large facilities".
+These will further strengthen the company's ability to meet the requirements of customers in these regions, he added.
 MSSL said globally, 10 plants are at different stages of completion out of which three new plants have been added, while two plants have started operations since the previous announcement made during the results for December 2016 quarter.
 Shares of Motherson Sumi Systems Ltd were trading at Rs 326 apiece in afternoon trade, down 1.21 per cent from the previous close on BSE.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)